adobe/aepsdk-edgemedia-android/README.md

 ## Migrating from Media Analytics

-Please refer to the [Migrating from AEPMedia to AEPEdgeMedia](Documentation/migration-guide.md) guide.
+Please refer to the [Migrating from Media to Media for Edge Network guide](Documentation/migration-guide.md).

 ### Development